ATP-Dependent Mismatch Recognition in DNA Replication Mismatch Repair: Quantum Mechanics

-For simplicity, we have presumed that the complex shares the same temperature with the surrounding water.
-The transition heat actually increases the complex temperature.
-Fortunately, the temperature does not increase much because the transition heat $\Delta E$ is not much and the number of atoms in the complex to absorb the heat is enormous.
-After the transition, the complex loses the heat to the surrounding water, restoring the temperature and entropy for the next recognition, as illustrated in Fig. \ref{3}.
+For the sake of simplicity, we assumed that the complex is at the same temperature as the surrounding water.
+However, in reality, the heat generated during the transition would slightly increase the temperature of the complex.
+Fortunately, the temperature increase is not significant.
+After the transition, the complex dissipates the excess heat to the surrounding water, returning to its original temperature and entropy state in preparation for the next recognition event, as illustrated in Figure~\ref{3}.

+The complex possesses two types of energy: chemical energy associated with the energy levels depicted in Figures $\ref{1}$ and $\ref{2}$, and heat, which is linked to the thermal vibrations of the atoms within the complex.
+In state $B$, the chemical energy ($E_B$) is composed of two components.
+One component corresponds to the energy stored in the second ATP, while the other component arises from the potential energy stored in the conformation of the complex when the first ATP is hydrolyzed.
+Consequently, the energy of state $B$ is greater than that of one ATP but less than that of two ATPs.
+A sufficiently high $E_B$ is necessary to achieve a 1000-fold improvement in MMR fidelity.

-The transition from state $R$ to state $B$ is suppressed.
-This is because the complex associated with state $R$ has a higher temperature, and heat flows from the complex to the surrounding water, resulting in the break of the time-reversal symmetry.
-For the same reason, the transition from state $B$ to state $S$ is also suppressed because the first ATP has been hydrolyzed there, and the released heat has been dissipated.
+The reverse transition from state $R$ to state $B$ is suppressed.
+This is due to the higher temperature of the complex associated with state $R$, resulting in heat flowing from the complex to the surrounding water.
+This asymmetry in heat flow breaks the time-reversal symmetry and leads to the suppression of the reverse transition.
+Similarly, the reverse transition from state $B$ to state $S$ is also suppressed as a consequence of the hydrolysis of the first ATP, followed by the dissipation of the released heat.
+The involvement of non-equilibrium thermodynamics is necessary so that time gains direction in which MMR can proceed.